mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 transport three miners, possibly with strength-enhancing exoskeletons and carrying portable laser drills to a loca-tion, fold away the passenger seats (increasing cargo space to 1.5 tons total), then use the buggy to ferry ore be-tween the mining site and a base camp (typically a Type-J seeker or ore-processing facility).
-The crane is equipped

-with short-range gravitic plates and a gripping claw to scoop up loose ore quickly, whether planetside or in space, with sufficient articulation to deposit it into the buggy.
-Skilled pilots often use the buggy’s gravitic plating to speed up loading and unloading.
+The crane is equipped with short-range gravitic plates and a gripping claw to scoop up loose ore quickly, whether planetside or in space, with sufficient articulation to deposit it into the buggy.
+Skilled pilots often use the buggy's gravitic plating to speed up loading and unloading.
 Unlike prior generations of buggies, the modern version is not vacuum-sealed, instead relying on the crew to